freedomjs/freedom-port-control/README.md

 You can also probe for a specific protocol:

 ```
-// Probe for NAT-PMP support
 portControl.probePmpSupport();
-// Probe for PCP support
 portControl.probePcpSupport();
-// Probe for UPnP support
 portControl.probeUpnpSupport();
 ```
 All of these methods return a promise that will resolve to a boolean value.

 ### Control methods

-To open a port (add a NAT port mapping),
+To add a NAT port mapping,

 ```
 // Open a port with any protocol available